spatialeye/NetCon/content/8 API/Results/Connection Or Path Results/Depth.md

 ---
 title: Depth
 description: Index of the current connection in the path.
+A depth = 1 means it is the first connection in the path.
 Type: boolean
 Order: 999
 Unique: false
 permalink:
 aliases:
-draft: true
+draft: false
-date: 2024-10-02
+date: 2025-06-05
 tags:
   - ApiResult
   - Depth
-  - Barrier
 ---
 # Depth

 Type of: _boolean_
-Unique: __

 Index of the current connection in the path.
+A depth = 1 means it is the first connection in the path.